 Our firm provides a diverse range of opportunities for talented, enthusiastic people to develop brilliant legal careers.

-We never lose sight of the responsibility the legal profession has in the broader community.
-JWS supports a number of community initiatives and not for profit organisations across Australia through pro bono legal work, charitable donations and sponsorships.
+We never lose sight of the responsibility of the legal profession in the broader community.